Great White North Schedule of Events

 CARBO LOAD DINNER

 The Great White North Triathlon is renowned for it’s second to none Carbo load dinner.
-Join Race Director Michael Brown for an informative and fun session.
+Join Race Director Tom Bamford for an informative and fun session.
 Entry into the carbo load dinner is included with your race entry.
 After dinner stay for a race briefing session and Q & A that will cover all aspects of the race.
 Please ensure that you have checked the “attending” box on your entry form to be granted entrance to the dinner.

 Extra carbo load dinner tickets are available at registration for $30 each.